Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 As with most things, you will have to test the frequency of posting to optimize it for your business.
 Depending on the audience, you might need to share more or less.

-For now, I’ll walk you through best practices for each major network.
+For now, we’ll walk you through best practices for each major network.

-1. Facebook: The Facebook algorithm has gone through significant changes in the past few years.
+1. Facebook: The Facebook algorithm has gone through significant changes over the years.
 Now, readers have more and more content in their feeds that moves faster than ever, which means that you can typically get away with posting more often.

 Hubspot analyzed the Facebook sharing data of their customers and found that the ideal frequency depends on the size of the Facebook page’s following.